-Live-In care is a permanent home care solution where you as a Care Worker are required to live with the client in their own home seven days a week and although you will have breaks you are responsible for the Client’s wellbeing the rest of the time.
+Live-In care is a permanent home care solution where you as a Care Worker are required to live with the client in their own home seven days a week.

 It allows a Client to stay at home in familiar, relaxed surroundings, supported by a full-time Live-In Care Worker who undertakes all the duties detailed in an individually designed care plan.

 Many Care Workers enjoy this one-to-one personal home care service as it allows them to concentrate on one person at a time.
 Unlike other care environments, Live-In Care Workers have the time to build a relationship and maintain a high standard of care.